 This weekend, start watching for Ursid meteors, which peak each year around the time of the December solstice.
 In 2016, the peak probably comes on the night of December 21 (best in the hours before dawn on December 22).
 As many as 100 meteors per hour have been seen – but only in short bursts.
 You might see 5 to 10 meteors per hour in a dark sky, but moonlight will likely lessen the number in 2016.
 Last quarter moon comes on the night of December 20-21.
 We have some tips below on how to watch when there’s a moon in the sky.
 Just be aware that this shower favors more northerly latitudes in the Northern Hemisphere.
 And, even at far northerly latitudes, it’s generally a low-key production, not nearly as exciting as the Quadrantids in early January.

 Not scared off yet?
 Keep reading, and you might see some meteors.

 Some meteor showers, such as the Perseids in August, have been watched each year at the same time for many centuries.
-But the Ursid meteor shower, which will probably peak on the nights of December 21 or 22, 2014 has been observed for only a single century.
-It was first observed around the turn of the 20th century, when a skywatcher noticed that some meteors seen around this time of year weren’t random in their direction of motion across our sky’s dome but instead appeared to radiate from near the star Kochab in the bowl of the Little Dipper asterism.
+But the 2016 Ursid meteor shower has been observed for only a single century.
+The shower was first observed around the turn of the 20th century, when a skywatcher noticed that some meteors seen around this time of year weren’t random in their direction of motion across our sky’s dome, but instead appeared to radiate from near the star Kochab in the bowl of the Little Dipper asterism.

-This shower has been known to produce short bursts of over 100 meteors per hour.
-But typically the shower is much sparser than that.
-It might produce only five to 10 meteors per hour at its peak.
+This shower has been known to produce short bursts of over 100 meteors per hour, but the shower is typically much sparser.
+In a dark sky, it might produce only five to 10 meteors per hour at its peak.